naxph/naxph.github.io/README.md

-# personal-website-2022
-Personal Website built for 2022.
-Made with Bootstrap.
+# Personal Website 2022 R1
+The latest version of my personal website.
+Built with love by yours truly.

+### Powered by
+Bootstrap 5
+Google Fonts
+FontAwesome